imjaehoo/clean-code-react/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
+4. Ensure all patterns have bad/good examples
+5. Update pattern descriptions and use cases
-4. Submit a pull request
+6. Submit a pull request

 ## License